duncombe/project/README.md

 # GIT project

-A project to demonstrate git and GitHub for "Introduction to Git" lecture.
+A project to demonstrate Git and GitHub for "Introduction to Git" lecture.